Morandi (band)

-Morandi was a Romanian eurodance music group composed of Randi (Andrei Ropcea) and Marius Moga.
+Morandi is a Romanian eurodance music group composed of Marius Moga and Andrei Ropcea (Randi).

 Career

 2004–2005: Career beginnings and Reverse

 The duo was formed in September 2004 by Marius Moga and Randi and released their debut single "Love Me" in November of that year.
 Their debut album, Reverse was released on 17 July 2005 and received a gold certification from the UPFR in December.
 As of December 2021, the album has sold two million copies worldwide.
 "Beijo (Uh La La)", which served as the second single from the album, topped the Romanian Top 100 for nine weeks.

 2006–2008: Mind Fields and N3XT

 The duo expanded and became a group, adding a percussionist and two disc jockeys.
 Mindfields, the group's second album, was released in March 2006.
 Two singles were promoted off the album, "Falling Asleep" and "A la lujeba", both reaching number one in Romania.
 In July 2007, the group released the lead single off their third album, titled "Afrika", which peaked at number two in Romania.
 "Angels (Love Is the Answer)" was a commercial success, reaching number one in five countries and being certified seven times platinum in Russia.
 Their third album, N3XT, was released on 14 December 2007, and received a platinum certification in Romania and was certified four times platinum in Russia.
 "Save Me" featuring Helene served as the last single off the album, attaining similar success to the previous single.